0xondre/polish_apartments_analysis/README.md

 # Analysis of apartments prices and rent in poland

-This analysis consists of three main experiments:
+This analysis consists of two main experiments:

 0. **Correlation between points of interest and prices**
    Investigating how proximity to various points of interest (e.g., schools, parks, transport) and count of points of interest in 500 m proximity affects apartment prices.